manishrana7/icet-manish/doc/userguide/source/examples/get_cluster_count.rst

 Create a primitive orbit list
 -----------------------------

-As will be seen later, the orbit list corresponding to the primitive structure of the :class:`ase.Atoms` object, defined earlier, is required to calculate the cluster counts.
-More precisely, this is achieved by first calling the :func:`__get_primitive_structure <icetdev.permutation_map.__get_primitive_structure>` followed by the :meth:`Structure.from_atoms` method.
-Thereafter, the primitive structure thus obtained is provided as input to :func:`create_orbit_list <icetdev.orbit_list.create_orbit_list>`, together with the :class:`list` of cutoff distances for the clusters.
+As will be seen later, the orbit list corresponding to the primitive structure of the :class:`ASE Atoms` object defined earlier is required for calculating the cluster counts.
+More precisely, this is achieved by first calling the :func:`__get_primitive_structure
+<icetdev.permutation_map.__get_primitive_structure>` followed by the
+:meth:`Structure.from_atoms` method.
+Thereafter, the primitive structure thus obtained is provided as input to :func:`create_orbit_list
+<icetdev.orbit_list.create_orbit_list>`, together with the :class:`list` of
+cutoff distances for the clusters.

 .. literalinclude:: ../../../../examples/get_cluster_count.py
    :start-after: # Create the orbit